 AmeriCorps Program Directors are expected to contact their Nevada Volunteers Program Contact with program questions and concerns.
-Please see your reporting requirements document: New and Mid-Risk Programs, for a comprehensive list of when you should contact your AmeriCorps Program Contact.
+Please see your reporting requirements document: New and High-Risk Programs, <a href="Low and Low a

 Fiscal and programmatic reporting deadlines, site visit requirements and closeout procedures, and other relevant information are communicated to programs before the start of the grant year.
 Monitoring throughout the program year can occur through formal and informal mechanisms.
 To alleviate the burden on programs, formal monitoring is conducted both in-person and via desk audits and is spread out over the course of the year.
 Each year Nevada Volunteers develops an annual monitoring plan, that is distributed to all programs outlining the planned monitoring aspects and timeline.
 Additional monitoring may occur if Nevada Volunteers determines that this is needed based on risk and monitoring findings.
 At a minimum, monitoring consists of reviews of documentation submitted via eGrants, OnCorps, or email.